osism/osism.github.io/docs/release-notes/osism-7.md

   be done node by node.
 The upgrade results in a restart of all containers.

   If you do not want to upgrade from Docker 24.0.9 to 26.1.4 yet, make sure that the versions are pinned in `environments/configuration.yml`.
-Double check that the versions there are correct after the configuration repository has been pulled on the manager.
+Double check that the versions there are correct after the configuration repositoryhas been pulled on the manager.

   ```
   docker_version: "5:24.0.9"